pagkly/Zed/Investopedia4/What Does “Market Approach” Mean.md

 ## How the Market Approach Works

 As its name suggests, the market approach seeks to answer the question, “what is the [[fair market value]](https://www.investopedia.com/terms/f/fairmarketvalue.asp) of this asset?”
 To answer this question, the valuator needs to survey recent transactions involving similar assets.
-Because these assets are unlikely to be identical to the one being valued, various adjustments will need to be made.
+Because these assets are unlikely to be identical to the one being valued, various adjustments [[Will|will]] need to be made.

-In some markets, such as residential real estate or publicly traded shares, there is often ample data available, making the market approach relatively easy to employ.
+In some markets, such as residential real [[Estate|estate]] or publicly traded [[Shares|shares]], there is often ample data available, making the market approach relatively easy to employ.
 In other markets, such as shares in private businesses or [[alternative investments]](https://www.investopedia.com/terms/a/alternative_investment.asp) such as fine art or wine, it can become quite difficult to find comparable transactions.

 In situations where limited data is available, the valuator may need to rely on alternative methods such as the cost approach or discounted cash-flow analysis (DCF).